ohenley/Parasail-for-the-Impatient/README.md

 You are like me, an impatient.

-## What you need to know

-### Why would it interest me?
-Awww you can skip this section...
+## Why would it interest me?
+Awww skip too...

 "ParaSail" stands for Parallel, Specification and Implementation Language.
 * Created by by S. Tucker Taft, on of the main deisgner of Ada95 and upward.